 The main concern with spray foam insulation and shingle warranty is proper attic ventilation.
 Most people do not realize the requirements for proper venting of an attic.
 An attic that is properly vented has 50% intake of fresh air and 50% exhaust of the hot air.
 If you do not have proper ventilation you are in essence cooking your shingles.
 Remember on a 98-degree day your homes roof will be around 140 degrees.
-On a hot day in south Louisiana on a home without proper ventilation you are slow roasting your roofing shingles.
-Another statistic most people do not know is that on average a home without proper ventilation will get 50% less life out of their shingles.
+On a hot day in south Louisiana on a home without proper ventilation, you are slow roasting your roofing shingles.
+Another statistic most people do not know is that on average home without proper ventilation will get 50% less life out of their shingles.

 Reasons to Void a Shingles Warranty After Spray Foam Insulation